 Hélène Cixous (April 13, 2017)

 Each seminar will be lead by two invited scholars, one from outside and the other from within Columbia University, as well as a commentator.
 Each seminar will follow a similar format, beginning with a short introduction of the readings and guests, followed by two short guest presentations (15-20 minutes max each) and a commentary (10-15 minutes max), and then open discussion with the participants for over an hour.
 The sessions will begin promptly at 6:15pm and will end promptly at 8:45pm.
 The format, then, will be as follows:

 Welcome to Nietzsche 13/13!

 A CCCT series continuing Foucault 13/13

-The seminars will be offered to students and faculty from Columbia University and other New York universities (please do bring your university ID).
-If you are interested in attending, please inform us by sending an email explaining your interest to Anna Krauthamer at firstname.lastname@example.org.
+The seminars will be open to all.
+If you are interested in attending, please inform us by sending an email explaining your interest to Anna Krauthamer at email@example.com.